God of War II: Reception

+Sales

+Upon release, God of War II was commercially successful in multiple markets.
+In North America, it sold 833,209 units by the end of March 2007, twice as many units as the next-best selling game.
+The game was the best-selling game in the United Kingdom in the first week of release.
+It sold over one million units in the first three months after release, and in June 2012, Sony reported that it had sold over 4.24 million units.

 Awards and accolades

 Both IGN and GameSpot consider God of War II to be the "swan song" of the PlayStation 2 era.
 In 2007, it was awarded "PlayStation Game of the Year" at the 25th annual Golden Joystick Awards, and UGO awarded it "PS2 Game of the Year".
 At the 2007 Spike Video Game Awards, it was a nominee for "Best Action Game" and "Best Original Score".
 At the 12th Satellite Awards, God of War II received the Outstanding Platform Action/Adventure Game award.
 At the 2007 British Academy of Film and Television Arts (BAFTA) Video Game Awards, God of War II received the "Story and Character" and "Technical Achievement" awards, and was a nominee for "Action and Adventure", "Original Score", and "Use of Audio".
+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated God of War II for "Adventure Game of the Year" and "Outstanding Achievement in Original Music Composition".
 In 2009, IGN named God of War II the second-best PlayStation 2 game of all time—five ahead of its predecessor.
 In November 2012, Complex magazine named God of War II the best PlayStation 2 game of all time—where God of War was named the eleventh-best—and also considered it better than its successor, God of War III.